 The shift: from “best dog food” to “ask the AI”

-Gartner forecast in February 2024 that traditional search engine volume will drop 25% by 2026 due to AI chatbots and virtual agents.
-ChatGPT reached 1.8 billion monthly visits by late 2024, making it one of the top 10 most-visited sites on the planet.
-Perplexity AI grew to over 100 million monthly visits by Q4 2024.
-Pew Research Center found that 23% of US adults had used ChatGPT by early 2024 — a figure that rises to 43% among adults aged 18–29.
+That online-first behavior is now colliding with the AI wave.
+Industry analysts projected that traditional search engine volume will drop 25% by 2026 due to AI assistants.
+Major AI platforms are now among the most-visited sites on the planet.
+Pew Research Center found that 23% of US adults had used AI assistants by early 2024 — a figure that rises to 43% among adults aged 18–29.

 Millennial and Gen Z pet owners, who now represent the largest pet-owning demographic (APPA, 2024), are particularly prone to AI-first discovery.
 These are the same cohorts spending $126.8 billion on their pets annually.
-The traditional funnel — Google search → review site → product page → purchase — is being bypassed entirely.
+The traditional funnel — search → review site → product page → purchase — is being bypassed entirely.
 And for a $150 billion industry built on brand loyalty, the implications are enormous.

 Who AI actually recommends for pet products

-| Rank | Brand | Category | AI Mention Rate * |
+| Rank | Brand | Category | AI Mention Rate |

 |---|---|---|---|